Guilt-Free BBQ: The Body Ecology Way!

 The Secret’s in the Sauce.
 Trade out store bought barbecue sauces full of sugar by making your own sugar-free sauce.
-Lakanto is a great all-natural sweetener that is zero calorie, zero glycemic index, and has no influence on your blood sugar or insulin release.
+BE Sweet is a great all-natural sweetener that’s safe, sweet, smooth, and with no aftertaste.
+It features a special combination of allulose + monk fruit + stevia and is diabetic-safe, gluten-free, and plant-based.
+Best of all, it’s easy to use as a one-to-one sugar swap.
 Slather our sugar-free barbecue sauce on veggie skewers, organic meat, or even on top of steamed quinoa.

 So, what’s in the sauce?